psolymos/pinfo/README.md

 Project management is implemented via the `read.dcf` R function after scanning the hard drive for `pinfo.dcf` files.
-These files then assembled into a project summary document that describes a current snapshot of ongoing projects and their inheritance structure.
+These files then assembled into a project summary document that describes a current snapshot of ongoing projects and their inheritence structure.

 Intended usage
 --------------